July sustains the monsoon momentum in

 Heat index

-Heat index guidelines indicate values are for light wind scenarios and shaded regions.
-Exposure to the direct sun might augment heat index values by 15 Fahrenheit (8 Celsius) degrees.
+Factoring in the heat index, values are geared towards shaded areas with light breezes.
+Exposure to the direct sun could elevate the heat index by 15 Fahrenheit (8 Celsius) degrees.

 Humidity